All Collections

 The only time we charge a commission is when

-✅ We bring you a new customer, who finds your salon from Timma.no/se/fi or Timma mobile app marketplace
+✅ We bring you a new customer, who finds your salon from Timma's Marketplace

 With Timma, the only time you pay commission is when we bring a new client to your salon for the first time from the marketplace.
 For these brand new clients, we charge a 15% commission fee, but you won’t pay anything at all when the customer comes back, or if the client is already registered in your client list.
 With Timma, it is now easier for you to turn first-timers into loyal clients.